OCA/hr-expense/hr_expense_advance_clearing/README.rst

 **Create an Employee Advance**

 #.
-Go to Expenses > My Expenses
+Go to Expenses > My Expenses > My Expenses to Report
 #.
 Create a new Expense as normal, but also check "Employee Advance" checkbox
 #.
 Product = Employee Advance will be set automatically, do not change.
 #.
 Set the unit price to advance amount
 #.
 Click Create Report as normal.
 Please note that, this expense report will also has flag "Employee Advance" checked.
 #.
-As normal, do Submit to Manager > Approve > Post Journal Entries > Register Payment.
+As normal, do Approve > Post Journal Entries > Register Payment.
 #.
 As this is Advance, you will see new field "Amount to clear".

 **Clear Advance**

 #.
-Go to Expenses > My Expense Report.
+Go to Expenses > My Reports.
 #.
 Search for the Advance you want to clear, or use filter "Advance (not cleared)" to see all uncleared advance.
 #.
 Open an Advance which is now in paid status with some Amount to be cleared.
 #.
 Click button "Clear Advance", system will create new Expense Report with reference to the previous step Advance.
 #.
 Add or create Expense line(s) as normal.
 #.
-As normal, do Submit to Manager > Approve > Post Journal Entries
+As normal, do Approve > Post Journal Entries

 Note: